Will Township, Illinois

 Will Township is located in Will County, Illinois.
-As of the 2010 census, its population was 1,821 and it contained 700 housing units.
+As of the 2020 census, the population of Will Township was 1794.
 Will Township was formed from the former township of Carey, which included modern day Monee Township and Will Township, in January 1859.

 Township Headquarters

-Will Township offices and road district headquarters are located on the southeast corner of Beecher-Peotone Road and Will Center Road.
-A former one room schoolhouse makes up part of the Will Township Hall.
-The road district garage sits on the same property just south of the Township Hall.
+The Will Township town hall and road district garage are located on the southeast corner of Beecher-Peotone Road and Will Center Road.
+A former one room schoolhouse makes up part of the Will Township town hall.
+The road district garage sits on the same property just south of the Township hall.
 A yard for storage of gravel, equipment and unused material is a few hundred feet south of the road district garage.
 Between the garage and the yard is a corncrib that the township also owns and uses for storage.
 The polling place for Will Township residents is the Peotone Library, located within the village of Peotone.
+Past polling places for Will Township residents include the Will Township town hall and Bult Field Airport.

 Geography

 Very gently rolling farmland makes up the majority of Will Township.
 Since the area was settled agriculture has been the main industry in Will Township.
 The fertile soil has allowed many generations of families to make a living from the land.
 Corn, soybean, hay, and wheat fields make up the farm landscape.
-A few dairy farms and beef farms still operate in Will Township.
 According to the 2010 census, the township has a total area of 36.22 sqmi, of which 36.2 sqmi (or 99.94%) is land and 0.01 sqmi (or 0.03%) is water.

 Black Walnut Creek, Rock Creek, Marshall Slough and the Exline Slough are the main bodies of water that run through Will Township.
 These creeks provide drainage for the farmland.
 Old atlases show Walnut Creek as being a natural stream.
 Some areas have been straightened over the years to make farming operations more efficient or to follow property lines.
 The other creeks are generally figured to be mostly man made drainage ditches following the natural lay of the land.